Skip to Main Content

 Primary sources broadly refers to where information originates.
 Disciplines use sources differently, so what may be a primary source for a researcher in the English department may be useless to someone in Physics.
 Below we will break down what various disciplines consider primary resources, and where you can find them!

-In the various arts, primary resources are the original work:
+In the fine arts, primary resources are the original work:

 • An original painting